Aquilegia coerulea: Aquilegia coerulea var. ochroleuca

 William Jackson Hooker described this variety in 1864.
 It had previously been described as a species by Thomas Nuttall in 1834 with the name Aquilegia leptoceras.
 This species name was also unnecessarily reclassified as Aquilegia coerulea var. leptoceras by Aven Nelson in 1909.
 It was inadvertently described by Asa Gray as Aquilegia coerulea var. albiflora in 1895 from which it was reclassified by Edwin Blake Payson as a subspecies in 1918.
 It was not recognized as a distinct variety of the species in A Utah Flora in 1987 and by Alan T. Whittemore in 1997.

-It differs from var. coerulea by having lighter blue or white sepals (occasionally pink) and from var. pinetorum by having shorter flower spurs (usually 40–48 mm, but possibly 36–54 mm) and shorter stamens (13–18 mm).
+It differs from var. coerulea by having lighter blue or white sepals (occasionally pink) and from var. pinetorum by having shorter flower spurs (usually 4–4.8 cm, but possibly 3.6–5.4 cm) and shorter stamens (1.3–1.8 cm).
 It grows in Idaho, Montana, Nevada, Utah, and Wyoming at elevations of 2000-3600 m.
 It flowers as early as late June and may bloom as late as August.
 It is commonly known as white Colorado columbine, despite the fact that it may have light blue or pink sepals.
 When it was evaluated by NatureServe in 2004, they assigned it the status of apparently secure (T4).

 Aquilegia coerulea var. pinetorum

 This variety was first described as a species with the name Aquilegia pinetorum in 1910 by Ivar Tidestrom.
+The type specimen was collected on the Kaibab Plateau in Coconino County, Arizona.
 In 1918 Edwin Blake Payson described it as subspecies of Aquilegia coerulea and in 1942 Thomas Henry Kearney and Robert Hibbs Peebles gave it the present classification as Aquilegia coerulea var. pinetorum.

-Like var. ochroleuca it may have white to pale blue sepals, occasionally light pink, while it has longer petal spurs (usually 50–58 mm, but ranging from 45 to 72 mm) and longer flower stamens (17–24 mm).
+Like var. ochroleuca it may have white to pale blue sepals, occasionally light pink, while it has longer petal spurs (usually 5–5.8 cm, but ranging from 4.5 to 7.2 cm) and longer flower stamens (1.7–2.4 cm).
 This variety is found in Utah and Arizona at elevations of 1800-3400 m.
 They may flower starting in May or as late as September.
 The variety is reported to intergrade with Aquilegia chrysantha (golden columbine) north of the grand canyon with Philip A. Munz observing it is very difficult to distinguish between dried specimens in herbariums.
 When the variety was evaluated by NatureServe in 2004 they rated it as a vulnerable variety (T3) over the whole of its range and crititcally imperiled in the state of Nevada.